B-UMMI/ReMatCh/README.md

                             This will improve consensus sequence determination for sequences with high percentage of target reference gene sequence covered (default: False)
+      --reportSequenceCoverage
+                            Produce an extra combined_report.data_by_gene with
+                            the sequence coverage instead of coverage depth (default: False)
       --notWriteConsensus   Do not write consensus sequences (default: False) --summary             Produce extra report files containing only sequences present in at least one sample (usefull when using a